barrel/barrel-dev-best-practices/foundations/seo.md

 	}
 </script>
 ```
+- Structured data provides explicit clues about the meaning of a page to Google.
+Their essential for a website to provide informations to the customer and perform in the search results.
+- Google recommends using JSON-LD for structured data whenever possible.
 - Make sure that every important pages have their own JSON-L for structured data. (i.e. Homepage, Product pages, Collection pages, Article pages, ...).
 - The [Google structured data Testing Tool](https://search.google.com/structured-data/testing-tool) is an easy and useful tool for validating structured data, and in some cases, previewing a feature in Google Search.